Absinthe - Frequently Asked Questions

 How much two bottles of Absinthe Original shipped to USA would cost in US dollars?

 Shipping rates are based on weight and location.
 The cost of the item (for insurance) is also taken into consideration.
-For packages 1lb and under, shipping will be $5.10 to anywhere in the Continental United States.
-For packages over 1lb, shipping is determined by location.
-Two bottles of Absinthe Original will normally be anywhere from $29.90 to $39.90 using USPS Recorded delivery.
+Two bottles of Absinthe Original will normally be anywhere from $39.90 to $49.90 using FedEx Express delivery.

 Here at OriginalAbsinthe.com, our goal is to get you the best deal and service possible.
 That is exactly why we have developed a feature called "Estimated Shipping".
 Getting an accurate estimate of shipping cost is easy.
 Simply place any required products in the Shopping Cart.
 Once you have all the items, "View Cart" and there is "Estimate Shipping" table displaying shipping cost for your order.